 From a preventative perspective, exercise and a balanced diet help to reduce the instances of obesity.
 During such time that someone is working on their weight and using an exercise regime, the body can undergo heightened physical stress.
 This is why professional advice must be sought.

-A study conducted in 2011 into the benefits of Shilajit for weight loss with Agnimantha revealed that combination was potent and lacked in any adverse effects from a pharmacovigilance perspective.
-The weight loss effects were described as being ‘statistically highly significant’ across the 66 patients who were diagnosed as being obese on entry into the trail.
+A study conducted in 2011 into Shilajit benefits for weight loss with Agnimantha revealed that the combination was potent and lacked any adverse effects from a pharmacovigilance perspective.
+The weight loss effects were described as being ‘statistically highly significant’ across the 66 patients who were diagnosed as being obese on entry into the trial.

 13 – Diabetes